cubiq/ComfyUI_IPAdapter_plus/README.md

 You can rename them to something easier to remember or put them into a sub-directory.

-## What it is
+## What is it?

 The IPAdapter are very powerful moderls for image to image conditioning.
-Given a reference image you can do image variations augmented by text prompt, control net and masks.
+Given a reference image you can do image variations augmented by text prompt, controlnets and masks.
+Very useful to create image variations and "face swaps".

 ## How to use

-There's a basic workflow included in this repo and a few examples in the [example](./examples/) directory.
+There's a basic workflow included in this repo and a few examples in the [examples](./examples/) directory.
 Usually it's a good idea to lower the `weight` to at least `0.8`.

 The `noise` paramenter is an exclusive experimental exploitation of the IPAdapter models.
-You can set it to even just `0.01` for an arguably better result. **Please report your experience with the noise option**!
+You can set it as low as `0.01` for an arguably better result. **Please report your experience with the noise option**!

 <details>
 <summary>Nerd-explain of the noise option</summary>